 You are now ready to TIG weld with a stick welder after acquiring the necessary apparatus and then going through the conversion procedure.
 TIG welder has various welding applications, and each type of metal, metal thickness, and shielding gas demands different amperage settings.
 So, firstly you have to set the ampere according to the type of metal you are welding.

 Let’s say if you are welding a thick or dense metal, then more amperage should be given.
-Because more amperage means more heat which is necessary for deeper penetration of arc.
+Because more amperage means more heat which is necessary for deeper penetration of the arc.
 That’s why it’s very important to set amperage because it directly impacts the quality of joints.

-After that, turn up the shielding (argon) gas but also noting the meter the pressure to ensure that the pressure would be in between 15 to 20 CFH.
+After that, turn up the shielding (argon) gas but also note the meter pressure to ensure that the pressure would be in between 15 to 20 CFH.
 The exact pressure depends upon the type of weld you have to accomplish.
 Don’t open the valve if you aren’t working and if you hear any gas sound, then close the valve.

 What are the advantages and disadvantages of converting a stick welder to a TIG welder?

 TIG welding with a stick welder may seem weird, but it has some benefits and merits as well.
 It will save you from buying another welding machine if you have a stick welder in your workshop.
 Moreover, TIG welding enables you to make precise and durable welds on thinner metals, unlike stick welding.